Super-Rogatory/react-redux-util/part1.md

 - Recall that combineReducers will **take in an object whose values are different reducing functions** and **returns a single reducing function.**
 - This single reducing funnction can then be passed into createStore.
 - **NOTE.
 The resulting reducer calls every child reducer and gathers their results into a single state object.
-Whatever the initialState is, that is what will be collected into the single state object.**
+Whatever the initialState is for each reducer, that is what will be collected into the single state object.**
+- ## **NOTE.
+Since we combinedReducers, all reducers are invoked when an action is dispatched.**
 <hr />

 ## Creating the store. (store.js)